 - 2 bay leaves

-- In a non-stick pan over medium-high heat, add 1 tablespoon of oil.
+- In a dutch oven or deep saucepan over medium-high heat, add 1 tablespoon of oil.
 Once oil is hot, toss in the chopped mushrooms.

 Did you try out this Vegan Carne Guisada (Meatless “Beef” Stew)?